 - Use this destination to configure the outbound call in the Actions tab of your bot in SAP Conversation AI platform.
 For more information, see Connect to external service.

 - Use the “Connect” tab of your bot to create an SAP Conversational AI Web Client channel

 Awesome!
 Single sign-on is now enabled for your users!

-Once the SSO is enabled, you can integrate the SAP Conversational AI Web Client into an on-premise SAP Fiori launchpad or with your web solution based in SAP Cloud Platform.
+Once the SSO is enabled, you can integrate the SAP Conversational AI Web Client into an on-premise SAP Fiori launchpad or with your web solution based in SAP Business Technology Platform.
 For more details, follow the SAP Conversational AI Web Client Configuration Guide.

-Note- For now, SSO feature is only available for enterprise users of SAP products (like SAP S/4HANA, SAP SuccessFactors and so on) to access SAP Conversational AI Web Client.
+Note- For now, the SSO feature is only available for enterprise users of SAP products (like SAP S/4HANA, SAP SuccessFactors, and so on) to access SAP Conversational AI Web Client.

 How is it beneficial?